TomMonks/des_sharing_lit_review/README.md

 # Computer model and code sharing practices in healthcare discrete-event simulation: a systematic scoping review

 ## Overview
-The materials and data in this repository support: Harper and Monks (2023).  *DES model sharing in healthcare: an analysis of the published literature 2019-2022*.
+The materials and data in this repository support: Harper and Monks (2023).
+[Computer model and code sharing practices in healthcare discrete-event simulation: a systematic scoping review](https://doi.org/10.1080/17477778.2023.2260772).
 All materials are published under an [MIT permissive license](https://github.com/TomMonks/des_sharing_lit_review/blob/main/LICENSE).

 ## Author ORCIDs